-The following is noted in terms of the change in water balance components across the Province from the 2017/18 to 2018/19 financial years:
+The following is noted in terms of the change in water balance components across the Province from the 2018/19 to 2019/2020 financial years:

-Conservatively, a total of 1 958 Ml/day is supplied to the Province's served population, with only 1 087 Ml/day of that being billed to consumers (revenue water).
-That indicates that 871 Ml/day is classified as Non-Revenue Water, of which 560 Ml/day is lost to leaks (real losses);
+(Conservatively, a total of 2 030 Ml/day (compared to 1 959 Ml/day from the previous financial year) is supplied to the province's served population, with only 982 Ml/day of that being billed to consumers (compared to 1 087 Ml/day from the previous financial year).
+This means that 1 048 Ml/day is being lost to Non-Revenue Water (compared to 872 Ml/day from the previous financial year), of which 758 $M\ell$ /day is lost to leaks (compared to 560 $M\ell$ /day from the previous financial year);

-- The average Infrastructure Leakage Index (ILI) in the Province is 5.8, which means that leakage is(on average) 5.8 times higher than the theoretical best that it could be; - Water Supplied (System Input Volume) into reported water supply systems increased by 5.5% year-on-year.
-It is still noted that many WSA's are not correctly or accurately reporting the Water Supplied volumes (due to lack of water meters and reading inaccuracies), particularly from standalone or borehole-supplied schemes.
-It is estimated that water supplied across the province may be under-reported by as much as 10% although a detailed investigation will need to be undertaken to confirm this; - Authorised Consumption increased by 0.3% year-on-year.
-However, Billed Metered Consumption increased by 1.3% while Billed Unmetered Consumption increased by 0.1%.
-This indicates that the WSA's might be transferring consumption previously recorded as either Unbilled Authorised Consumption or Unauthorised Consumption into Authorised Consumption, to make NRW performance appear better (this issue is raised at the quarterly WCWDM forums); - Potential Revenue Water (volume only, not revenue as measured in monetary terms) increased by 1.2% year-on-year; - Unbilled Authorised Consumption increased to 4.4% from the 2017/18 financial years.
-This must be viewed in terms of an offset for what might have been recorded as Unauthorised Consumption, which increased 41,4% year-on-year (mostly as a result of inaccurate previous reporting); - Apparent Losses increased by 15.9% year-on-year, and Real Losses (leakage) increased by 16.6% from 2017/18 to 2018/19 financial years; - Non-Revenue Water volumes increased 11.5% year-on-year.
+- The average Infrastructure Leakage Index (ILI) in the Province is 8.7, which means that leakage is, on average, 8.7 times higher than the theoretical best it could be; - Water Supplied (System Input Volume) into reported water supply systems increased by 3.6%.
+It is still noted that many WSA's are not correctly or accurately reporting the Water Supplied volumes, particularly from standalone or borehole-supplied schemes.
+It is estimated that water supplied across the province may be under-reported by as much as 10% 15% although a detailed investigation will need to be undertaken to confirm this; Authorised Consumption decreased by 8.6% while Billed Metered Consumption decreased by 8.2% and Billed Unmetered Consumption decreased by 26.5%; - Potential Revenue Water (volume only, not revenue as measured in monetary terms) decreased by 9.6%; - Unbilled Authorised Consumption reduced by 2.9% from the 2018/19 financial year.
+This must be viewed in terms of an offset for might have been recorded as Unauthorised Consumption, which decreased by 15.1%; - Apparent Losses decreased by 13.0%, and Real Losses (leakage) increased by 35.3% from the 2018/19 to 2019/20 financial years; andNon-Revenue Water volumes increased 18.4% year-on-year.)